-Fellow parents, I have a request: Can we stop with the goodie bags?
+Fellow parents, now that birthday parties are back in full swing, I have a request: Can we stop with the goodie bags?

 Personally, I hopped off the goodie bag train a few years ago, and I’ve never regretted it.
 Before you get the wrong idea and think this is another preachy post about how today’s parents are raising entitled, ungrateful children, let me assure you that it isn’t.
 I don’t subscribe to that notion and frankly find it to be an insulting generalization.
 But back to my point…

 I love a good birthday party, and I’m known for loving a theme.
 Invitations, decorations, cake, games, and even costumes are all a part of my master plan when organizing parties for my kids.
 I have a blast doing it!
 And I confess: one of those components used to be goodie bags for guests to take home.
 But after MANY times as the parent of a child coming home from a party with a bag full of plastic toys and bubbles (noooooo!) and stickers, I had enough.

 As well-intentioned and generous as it is to give my child a gift for attending your child’s party, I have to ask if it’s really a good idea for several reasons:

 1. I don’t know any parent who says, “Yes, my child needs more tiny plastic toys.”

 There’s no shortage of disposable plastic trinkets in my child’s life.
 We truly don’t want any more.

 2. Although we don’t always succeed, we do try to encourage the idea of Quality over Quantity.

 I would much rather my children have fewer things that they value more.

 3. Hosting a birthday party can be costly.